Dynamics of measured many-body quantum chaotic systems

-According to this result, complete purification $\langle \mathrm{tr}(\rho^2_{\infty})\rangle =1$ is achieved even for arbitrarily small measurement rates.
-However, the typical time scale of purification, $ t_\mathrm{p}$, now scales exponentially in the number of qubits, in contrast to the logarithmic scaling $ t_\mathrm{p}\sim\ln (N)/\eta$ in the weak measurement regime.
-Figure~\ref{fig:PurLargeJ} compares this prediction to numerical purification for $J/\eta=5\times 10^3$ and different system sizes, $N=6,8,10$.
-We observe that the numerical data indeed collapses when plotted as a function of the scaled variable $t/ t_\mathrm{p}$.
-For intermediate times ($\eta t N\approx D)$, Eq.~\eqref{eq:LargeJPurTime} overestimates the purification with a maximum error of $10\%$ --- likely a consequence of the assumed statistical independence of the measurement projected density matrices and their normalization factors.
-However, the analytical result accurately predicts the asymptotic purification time.
+This result predicts purification, $\langle \mathrm{tr}(\rho^2_{\infty})\rangle =1$, at $t\sim t_\mathrm{p}=D/N\eta$ no matter how small the measurement rates.
+However, the purification time scale, $ t_\mathrm{p}$, now grows exponentially in the number of qubits, in contrast to the logarithmic scaling $ t_\mathrm{p}\sim\ln (N)/\eta$ in the strong measurement regime.
+Figure~\ref{fig:PurLargeJ} compares this prediction to numerics for $J/\eta=5\times 10^3$ and different system sizes, $N=6,8,10$.
+We indeed find data collapse for the scaled variable $t/ t_\mathrm{p}$.
+For intermediate times ($\eta t N\approx D)$, Eq.~\eqref{eq:LargeJPurTime} overestimates the purification with a maximum error of $10\%$ --- likely a consequence of a partial violation of the above assumptions on statistical independence.